http_websocket_session

 • http_websocket_server_session

-Client sessions expect masked inbound frames and mask all outgoing frames.
-Server sessions expect unmasked inbound frames and leave outgoing frames unmasked.
+Client sessions expect unmasked inbound frames and mask all outgoing frames.
+Server sessions expect masked inbound frames and leave outgoing frames unmasked.

 Stateful reads